 Home learning

 We always love to see the children’s home learning.
 Each week via Class Dojo we will share what have been doing in Class.
 We will also use Class Dojo to share additional class messages.
-Please see below for more information about the EYFS curriculum.

 Please do look at the weekly newsletter where there are school updates and useful dates.